sucho-archiving/sucho-archiving.github.io/browsertrix-cloud.md

 In the crawl view, you can also click on each browser to zoom in.

+## Viewing the Replay

+Once the crawl is done, the 'View Crawl' link will show you the replay using an embedded version of replayweb.page.

+### Downloading the WACZ

+From the download tab, you can download the WACZ file if you would like to have a copy or test it locally.
+Note that you *do not* need to upload it, as it is automatically added to the SUCHO cloud storage.

 ## Adding more crawl templates
 We recommend that you have no more than 10 crawl templates running at a given time, and that you keep an eye on them to make sure they're successfully running.
 You can add more crawl templates as crawls complete.